Certified (The Leftovers): Flashback

 Two years after the Departure, Laurie (Amy Brenneman) tends a therapy session for a woman who lost her baby in the Departure.
 (Note: The woman in the opening scene in "Pilot".)
-The woman is frustrated that Laurie does not offer anything, with a distracted Laurie just saying "I don't know".
-Alone at her house, Laurie decides to commit suicide by using pills, leaving a note behind.
+The woman is frustrated that Laurie does not offer advice or treatment, with a distracted Laurie just saying "I don't know".
+Alone at her house, Laurie decides to commit suicide by ingesting pills, leaving a note behind.
 However, she changes her mind and throws them up.
-Seeing GR members outside, she puts on white clothing and meets them, wanting to join.
+Seeing GR members outside, she instead puts on white clothing and meets them, wanting to join.

 Present day

-Two timelines are intercut: In Australia Laurie meets with Kevin Sr. (Scott Glenn) at his new house, wanting to help in his plan for Kevin (Justin Theroux).
+Two timelines are intercut: In Australia Laurie meets with Kevin Sr. (Scott Glenn) at his new house, wanting to be present in his plan for Kevin (Justin Theroux).
 And in flashback we see her earlier experiences with Nora (Carrie Coon) and Matt (Christopher Eccleston).

 In flashbacks: Laurie helps Nora and Matt spy on Drs.
 Eden (Katja Herbers) and Bekker (Victoria Haralabidou) from a van outside their house.
+Nora and Laurie discuss suicide, with Nora stating that an "accident" while scuba diving would be an easy suicide method.
 Nora and Laurie have a fight inside the van over Laurie's lighter just as the doctors leave.
-They decide to follow the doctors to the ocean, where their machine is held at a truck parked on a highway.
+They decide to follow the doctors to the ocean, where their machine is assembled inside a truck parked in a lot.

 Instead of alerting the DSD, Nora wants to enter the machine, determined to be reunited with her family.
-Laurie protests, as she is convinced her pain will not be erased, persuading her to report it to the DSD.
-Nora stands by her decision and Matt stays with her, with Laurie leaving them.
+Laurie protests initially, believing the machine to ultimately be a suicide box, but ultimately accepts Nora's decision.
+Laurie leaves as Matt stays with Nora for what comes next.

-In the present: Laurie arrives with Kevin Sr. and his group as preparations are readied for Kevin's death.
-She talks with John (Kevin Carroll), Michael (Jovan Adepo) and Grace (Lindsay Duncan) about their new lives.
-John wants Kevin to meet Evie to tell her he loves her, Grace wants to know what happened to their kids and Kevin Sr. wants to know Christopher Sunday's chant.
+In the present: Laurie arrives with Kevin Sr. and his group as preparations are readied for Kevin's death as they hope to send him back to the land of the dead.
+John (Kevin Carroll) wants Kevin to meet Evie to tell her she was loved, Grace (Lindsay Duncan) wants to know what happened to her children's shoes and Kevin Sr. wants Kevin to learn Christopher Sunday's chant so that he can use it to prevent the apocalypse when he returns back to life.
+Laurie talks with John, Michael (Jovan Adepo) and Grace about their plans to drown Kevin and their faith in his return.